Pope Adeodatus II: Rise

 Born in Rome in c.
 621, Adeodatus was the son of a man named Jovinianus.
 He became a Benedictine monk of the Roman cloister of St Erasmus on the Caelian Hill.
 He became Pope on 11 April 672 in succession to Vitalian.
 His election was ratified by the exarch of Ravenna within weeks, as required during the period of Byzantine papacy.
-At the time, he was already an old man.